rackerlabs/rackspace-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

 -   By default, access to an HA instance through the VIP is blocked.
-To access an HA instance, you must explicitly add an access control list (ACL) that specifies the IP addresses for which to grant access.
+To access an HA instance, you must explicitly add an access control list (ACL) that specifies the IP addresses to which to grant access.
 You can set ACLs through the API or the Cloud Control Panel.
 -   The `networks` property that is associated with an HA instance provides the addresses and ports for accessing the HA instance.
 (You can obtain